lurk101/pshell/README.md

 cmake .. -DUSB_CONSOLE=OFF
 ```

-For vgaboard with filesystem on microSD card
+For vgaboard with filesystem on microSD card.
+See [here] for details on differing GPIO & UART configurations.
 ```
 cmake .. -DPICO_BOARD=vgaboard
 ```